eugene-mindset/Seekr/docs/RSD.md

 * As an admin of JHU Lost and Found at FastForwardJHU, I want to upload specific items that we have found.
 * As a user, I want to upload my contact information so someone else knows how to reach me for a lost/found item.
 * As a user, I want to log in with my jhed id, so I don’t have to make a new account.
+* As someone who has lost something, I want to be notified if someone finds an item similar to mine so I don't have to constantly check the website.

 ## Software Architecture